pawcoding/astro-loader-pocketbase/README.md

 <sub>When running the dev server, you can trigger a reload by using `s + enter`.</sub>

 > [!TIP]
-> If you need live data on your production site, you can use the experimental live content loader described below.
+> If you need live data on your production site, you can use the live content loader described below.

 ## Incremental builds